johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

 While this example looks at the process from model creation to inference on a camera, pre-trained models are available at e.g., https://www.tensorflow.org/lite/models and https://coral.ai/models/.
 The models from [coral.ai](https://coral.ai) are pre-compiled to run on the Edge TPU and thus only require conversion to `.larod`, [as described further on](#converting-to-larod).

 When designing your model for an Edge TPU device, you should only use operations that have an Edge TPU implementation.
-The full list of such operations are available at https://coral.ai/docs/edgetpu/models-intro/#supported-operations.
+The full list of such operations is available at https://coral.ai/docs/edgetpu/models-intro/#supported-operations.

 ## Model quantization
 To get good machine learning performance on low-power devices,